Create SBA activity

 When time expires: There are three options as to what will happen when the time limit is up.
 Choose the one you need from the drop-down menu:

-- There is a grace period when open attempts can be submitted, but no more questions answered
+There is a grace period when open attempts can be submitted, but no more questions are answered

 If you select "There is a grace period..." then you can check the box to enable the "Submission grace period" and specify a period of time during which learners may still submit the SBA after the time is up.